22 Missing Data

 There are different types of missingness, and their implications are different, so let’s consider them first.

 One research question of particular interest in early 2021, when COVID vaccines first became available, was how different factors predict an individual’s willingness to get vaccinated.
 Public health officials expected that demographics (such as age, gender, and race) would affect vaccine acceptance, but also that other individual features might: whether a person had serious health conditions, whether they were worried about COVID affecting them and their family, and so on.
-One plausible causal diagram could be this:
+One plausible causal diagram is shown in Figure 22.1.

 Following a framework introduced by Daniel et al. (2012), we can model missingness as part of our causal diagram by adding nodes representing whether variables are missing.
 For example, we can add a node to indicate if all variables of interest were observed.
 Let \(R = 1\) if all variables are observed and \(R = 0\) if any are not observed.
 When we complete our analysis by throwing away observations with missing data, we are implicitly conditioning on \(R = 1\).

 For example, suppose the servers hosting the online survey occasionally crashed, causing people to be unable to complete the survey after they had started and answered several questions.
 Suppose this occurred at random times of day, and was not caused by any specific responses by any specific respondents.
-We can represent this by adding \(R\) to TODO figure ref.
+We can represent this by adding \(R\) to the causal diagram.
 In this case, because \(R\) is not caused by any other nodes, it is not connected to them.
 The missing variables are hence missing completely at random.

-In R, most modeling functions (such as lm() and glm()) automatically do a complete cases analysis when given data with missing values (NAs).
+In R, most modeling functions (such as lm() and glm()) automatically do a complete cases analysis when given data with missing values (NAs); see the documentation for their na.action argument.
 There is usually no warning that this is happening, so it is important to check the data for missingness before your analysis so you understand what R is doing.

 Suppose instead that in early 2021, when young people were not yet eligible to receive COVID vaccines, they were more likely to skip the vaccination questions because they felt irrelevant—but continued to complete other questions, such as the demographic questions.
-We can again represent this in a causal diagram, but there is now an arrow to \(R\).
+We can again represent this in a causal diagram, but there is now an arrow to \(R\), as shown in Figure 22.2.

 In this case, the missingness is not “completely” random: the probability of missingness depends on a variable in our data.
 Crucially, that variable is one we observe, so even when the vaccine question responses are missing, we know the respondent’s age.
 In this case, the vaccination variables are missing at random.